This chicken bruschetta recipe has got to be one of the easist recipes for bruschetta appetizers I've ever made.

 When the BBQ (or oven) reaches temperature place each piece on the grates and close the lid.

-Check in 5 minutes to ensure the bread isn't toasting too much and move the pieces around to evenly heat.
+Check in 5 minutes to ensure the bread isn't toasting too much and move the pieces around to make sure they're evenly heated and don't burn.

 After 10 minutes the tops should be browning slightly and the bread toasting up - remove and serve the bruschetta appetizers immediately.